yvelikova/axway-open-docs/content/en/docs/central/cli_proxy_flow.md

             password: changeme # it's allowed to be empty
     tags: ['musical', 'instruments'] # optional
     team: # the team which the proxy will be assigned to.
         name: 'Default Team'
 ```

-If you specify `api-key` as the client authentication policy, you must specify the client `app`.
+If you use one of the client authentication policies except pass-through: `api-key, jwt-token, oauth`, you must specify the client `app`.
 If the app does not already exist in AMPLIFY Central, it is created.

+`backendAuth` is an optional field.
+If it is not specified, no back-end authentication is enabled.
+If you specify `auth-http-basic` as the back-end authentication policy, the password can be empty.

-You can specify additional applications in the `apps` section of the proxy.
-The apps are created if necessary.
+You can specify additional applications and their profiles in the `apps` section of the proxy.
 The `app` field under `clientAuth` can be omitted.
+The apps are created if necessary and will be allowed to consume the proxy, if you have `api-key` client authentication policy.
 For example:

 ```
 version: v1 # Version of the file format